-- b) MEAS MODE: Set to SINGLE VPA. - c) In the CHANNELS area of this screen (this area configures the channels you'll use) - d) In the MEASURE area of this screen (this area configures how measurements are made) -
+- b) MEAS MODE: Set to SINGLE VPA. - c) In the CHANNELS area of this screen (this area configures the channels you'll use) -

 Select the channels you are using and deselect those you are not.
 Press each numeric channel button as needed to toggle the selection.